sreeise/graph-rs-sdk/README.md

             "@microsoft.graph.conflictBehavior": "fail"
          }),
     )
-    .value()?;
+    .send()?;

 println!("{:#?}", drive_item):

 // Use path based addressing
-// Pass the location of the item to get from the root folder.
+// Pass the location of the item to get from the OneDrive root folder.
 // Start the path with :/ and end with :

 let response = client.v1()
     .me()
     .drive()
     .get_item(":/document.docx:")
-    .value()?;
+    .send()?;

 println!("{:#?}", response.value());
 ```